Kakadu National Park: Tourism

 Kakadu National Park is a major tourist attraction in Australia's north.
 Visitation numbers in 2005 were 202,000, and in 2022 there were 208,056 visitors to the park.
 Kakadu's dramatic landscape, Aboriginal cultural significance and diverse and abundant wildlife are what visitors are drawn to.
 There are many beautiful waterfalls and gorges within the park that are popular with visitors, such as Maguk, Gunlom Falls, Twin Falls and Jim Jim Falls.

 Kakadu National Park has some of the best examples of Aboriginal rock art in Australia.
 The sites of Nourlangie and Ubirr are among the most visited locations in the park.
 It is possible to view some of Kakadu's diverse wildlife at places like Yellow Water Billabong, Cooinda on board a wildlife cruise or at Mamukala Wetlands or Anbangbang Billabong.
 The Kakadu region is one of the world's best for bird watching as approximately 30 percent of Australia's bird species can be seen here.

 Large saltwater crocodiles are also commonplace and visitors are likely to see them at Yellow Water and East Alligator River, so it was no coincidence that the "Crocodile" Dundee films were shot here.
 The significance of these creatures to the local aboriginal people, as well as the success of the film, inspired the design of the Gagudju Crocodile Hotel in Jabiru.
 Visitors are urged to exercise caution around crocodiles as they have been responsible for a number of fatal attacks.
 Recreational fishing is a popular activity inside Kakadu National Park.
 The main target species is barramundi, and the most popular locations are Yellow Water, the South Alligator and the East Alligator River.
 Hunting is not allowed in Kakadu National Park.

-There are several accommodation options in the park, mostly found in the town of Jabiru, as well as a range of services to cater to visitors' needs.
+There are several accommodation options in the park, mostly found in the town of Jabiru, (also the common name of the black-necked stork, Ephippiorhynchus asiaticus) as well as a range of services to cater to visitors' needs.
 Visitors can travel through Kakadu National Park with a recognised tour operator, or they can drive themselves.
 Many of the park's sites are accessible by standard two-wheel-drive vehicles, but areas like Twin and Jim Jim Falls and Gunlom require four-wheel-drive vehicles.
 Visitors can experience Kakadu National Park via the Nature's Way tourism drive, which is a loop from Darwin to Jabiru then onto Katherine and back to Darwin covering approximately 900 km.